Bug (engineering): History

 U.S. Navy Rear Adm.
 Grace Hopper, a computer pioneer, popularized a story about a moth that caused a problem in an early electromechanical computer.
 While Hopper was working on the Mark II and Mark III as Harvard faculty in about 1947, operators traced an error in the Mark II to a moth trapped in a relay.
 The moth was removed from the mechanism and taped in a log book with the note "First actual case of bug being found."

-Reportedly, the operators, including William "Bill" Burke, later of the Naval Weapons Laboratory, Dahlgren, Virginia, were familiar with the engineering term and probably making a double entendre joke by conflating the two meanings of bug (biological and technical).
+Reportedly, the operators, including William "Bill" Burke, later of the Naval Weapons Laboratory, Dahlgren, Virginia, were familiar with the engineering term and probably making a pun by conflating the two meanings of bug (biological and technical).
 Even if a joke, the story indicates that the term was commonly used in the computer field at that time.

 The log book, complete with moth, is part of the collection of the Smithsonian National Museum of American History.

 The related term debug also appears to predate its usage in computing: the Oxford English Dictionarys etymology of the word contains an attestation from 1945, in the context of aircraft engines.